projectcontour/contour/design/service-apis-implementation.md

 For both HTTPRoute and TLSRoute, there are two fields in common, `spec.gateways`, and `status.gateways`.
 Both resources will handle these fields as per the spec.

-The thing that's most worthy of comment is that if a Route is selected by a Listener's RouteBindingSelector, but does _not_ allow the Gateway in its RouteGateways, then the Route's `status.gateways[].conditions` field will have an `Admitted` Condition as per the spec.
+The thing that's most worthy of comment is that if a Route is selected by a Listener's RouteBindingSelector, but does _not_ allow the Gateway in its RouteGateways, then the Route's `status.gateways[].conditions` field will have an `Admitted` Condition with `status: false` as per the spec.

 ### HTTPRoute